Loanwords I. Hellenic

 Phonology and orthography

 The language was written in a version of the Greek alphabet.
 The vowels α ε ι ο υ and their long counterparts were usually pronounced as in Greek (υ retaining its old value of [u]), except for the vowel in the penultimate syllable which was pronounced [a͜u e͜a e͜i o͜u e͜u], respectively, unless long or followed by more than one consonant (including the ‘silent ϲ’): γυν [ɰun], γυνα [ˈɰe͜una], γυννα [ˈɰunna], γῡνα [ˈɰuːna], γυνϲα [ˈɰuna].
 Additionally, the original six Greek ‘true’ diphthongs αι ει οι αυ ευ ου existed, albeit only in their short forms; and λ ρ had syllabic variants we will denote as λ̥ ρ̊.
-(Macros and rings were not written down in the original orthography.)
+(Macrons and rings were not written in the original orthography.)

 Here is the consonant inventory: